bmwcarit/joynr/wiki/cplusplus.md

 The following optional parameters are supported:

 1. ```persist``` - specify whether the provider participantId shall be persisted (default true)
 2. ```awaitGlobalRegistration``` - registration only succeeds if global registration succeeds (default false)
 3. ```gbids``` - specify in which GBIDs (global backend IDs) the provider is to be registered (default empty array).
    In case GBIDs are specified, the order matters since the first specified GBID determines the GBID over which the cluster controller will carry out the registration process for all specified GBIDs.
+The passed GBIDs must be known to the cluster-controller, which means that they also have to be in the cluster-controller's list of available GBIDs.
    If the parameter is omitted, the cluster controller uses the first GBID of its configured list of available GBIDs for the registation process and registers the provider just for the default backend.

 Note that the optional parameters are ordered, e.g. if providing 3. then 1. and 2. have to be provided as well.